“Why did you move to Australia?”

 That might sound extreme, but it’s true.

-I’ve met several expats who originally were just backpackers in Sydney on holiday, or just passing through.
-Now 10 years later they’re Australian citizens and couldn’t imagine living anywhere else.
+I’ve met several expats who originally arrived in Australia as backpackers on holiday, now 10 years later they’re Australian citizens and couldn’t imagine living anywhere else.

-I have two friends who were originally American expats on 457 Temporary Visas.
+I have two friends who were originally American expats on Temporary Skill Shortage Visas (TSS Visa).
 Both went home after 4 years only to return to Sydney a year and a half later.

 They missed it that much.